sewardlee337/sewardlee337.github.io/_posts/2020-06-01-intro-to-propensity-score-matching.md

 ---
 layout:     post
-title:      Introduction to Propensity Score Matching with Python
+title:      Intro to Propensity Score Matching with Python
 date:       2020-06-01
-summary:    Learn how to implement an econometric technique to deal with observational data.
+summary:    What PSM is, and how to implement it in Python from scratch.
-categories: jekyll pixyll
+categories: statistics python
 ---

-**Propensity Score Matching Matching (PSM)** is an econometric technique that allows you to compare a control group and a treatment group when the two groups were not constructed using random assignment.
-This blog post will provide a very basic overview of PSM and discuss how to implement it in your data project using Python.
+**Propensity Score Matching Matching (PSM)** is an econometric technique that allows you to compare a control group and a treatment group when the groups were not constructed using random assignment.
+This post will provide a basic overview of PSM and discuss how to implement it using Python.

 ## Background

 When we conduct an experiment to find the difference between two groups, we would ideally want to randomly assign them to a control and a treatment group.
 For example:

-1. In clinical trials for medical treatments, doctors would use double-blind randomized trials to determine who receives the actual drug and who receives the placebo.
+* In clinical trials for medical treatments, doctors would use double-blind randomized trials to determine who receives the actual drug and who receives the placebo.

-1. In A/B testing for web applications, random assignment is used to determine whether a user will be able to see and/or interact with a new feature change.
+* In A/B testing for web applications, random assignment is used to determine whether a user will be able to see and/or interact with a new feature change.

-Random assignment ensures that the two groups are systematically similar in every way _**except**_ for the treatment variable that you’ve chosen (_e.g._ whether a patient receives a drug or a placebo).
+Random assignment ensures that the two groups are systematically similar in every way **_except_** for the treatment variable that you’ve chosen (_e.g._ whether a patient receives a drug or a placebo).
 This in turn ensures that any difference you find between the control and treatment group is actually due to the treatment variable.

-Problems arise when random assignment is possible -- for reasons that may range from constrained resources to experimental ethics.
+Problems arise when random assignment is impossible -- for reasons that may range from constrained resources to experimental ethics.
 For example, consider an experiment related to smoking:

 * On the one hand, it is ethically impossible for you to randomly assign subjects to a smoking or non-smoking group.